openthos/research-analysis/developers/Youren/Virtual Ghost.md

 4. To enable encryption key chain, TPM is requested which is not as they claimed that no hardware support needed for Virtual Ghost.

 ## Test Result
+   Test Guide for SVA:
+   1. Install Freebsd 9.3 on virtual machine.
+   2. clone the source code of SVA to Freebsd.
+   3. Follow the instructions on github to compile and install the kernel.
+   4. Reboot, type 3 to enter prompt mode at bootloader, then type boot svaKernel -s to enter the kernel.

+  Then, the kernel encounter segmentation fault on boot.
+Abort now for the test...
 ## Misc
 In this paper, there are two important related works:
 1. SVA system.
 2. Control Flow Integrity.

 The most valuable and intriguing thing of this paper is it analysis all the way to attack an application from the kernel and also show how to defeat them.

 ## Survey paper list:
 Privious work about protect App from Malious OS:
 1. Use hardware page protection through a trusted hypervisor to achieve control over the operating system capabilities.
 2. SVA related paper.
 3.